spacetelescope/jwst/docs/jwst/persistence/description.rst

 persistence flagging to persist across exposures, not just integrations.
 The entries into this array will 0.0, indicating no current timing window for that pixel, or the time of the end of the current persistence window in epoch time.
-If there is no file indicated with this parameter, interally this array is created with all 0.0 entries.
+If there is no file indicated with this parameter, internally this array is created with all 0.0 entries.
 If the ``--save_persistence`` is option is selected, this persistence array will be save as an ASDF file with the file name used for this parameter.